gampleman/elm-webcomponents/README.md

 }
 ```

-When you run this tool you will get the following file generated for you:
+When you run this tool, you will get the following file generated for you:

 ```elm
 module SizeObserver exposing (view, debounce)